-The required yard in a C-2 district shall be properly landscaped where said yard abuts any public street right-of-way, but shall not preclude the same required yard from being used for parking.
+The required yard in a C-2 district shall be properly landscaped where said yard abuts any public street right-of- way, but shall not preclude the same required yard from being used for parking.
 Natural landscaping may be counted towards this requirement.
-The Planning Commission shall review a detailed landscaping plan and make a recommendation to the Travelers Rest Zoning Administrator prior to a building permit being issued.

-5:6.9 Requirements for Shopping Centers
+5:6.9 Requirements for Shopping Centers.

-5:6.9-1 Height Limitations
+5:6.9-1 Height Limitations.
 No building shall exceed thirty-five (35) feet, except as provided in Article 6, Section 6:6.